-Recently one of our customers asked, why are first class carriages in Japan called “green class” and not first class or business class like elsewhere in the world?
+Recently, one of our customers asked, why are first class carriages in Japan called “green class” and not first class or business class like elsewhere in the world?
 Let’s find out.
 In order to understand where Green Class comes from, let's have a quick look into the history of premium carriages in Japan.

-For those new to train travel in Japan, Green Class is the more luxurious way of travel in trains.
-There’s more leg room, your seat reclines more and there are extra services available depending on the train, such as a special Green Class attendant, “Oshibori” hand cleaning towels, complimentary drinks (coffee/tea/water) and more.
+For those new to train travel in Japan, Green Class is the more luxurious way of travel in Japanese trains.
+There’s more legroom, your seat reclines more and there are extra services available depending on the train, such as a special Green Class attendant, “Oshibori” hand cleaning towels, complimentary drinks (coffee/tea/water) and more.

-The logo for Green Class is a four star clover (see image at the top), this was chosen to represent good fortune and give Green Class travelers an added feeling of joy.
+The logo for Green Class is a four-star clover (see image at the top), this was chosen to represent good fortune and give Green Class travellers an added feeling of joy.

 Want to give Green Class a try for yourself?
 Order your Green Class Japan Rail Pass here.